-Braille Institute of America, Inc. (BIA) is a private, nonprofit organization committed to eliminating blindness and severe sight loss as a barrier to the fulfillment of life.
-We respect the privacy of every individual who utilizes our services, who donates to our organization, or who visits our Web sites.
+Braille Institute of America, Inc. (BIA) is a private, 501 (c)(3) nonprofit organization committed to eliminating blindness and severe sight loss as a barrier to the fulfillment of life.
+We respect the privacy of every individual who utilizes our services, who donates to our organization, or who visits our Websites.
 We recognize that you may be concerned about the information you provide to us, and how we treat that information.
 Because your privacy is important to us, we provide you with notice and choices about the collection and use of your information.
 This policy describes our personal information practices.

 Nondiscrimination Policy Statement